scientifichackers/zproc/docs/user/state_watching.rst

     state.get_when_equal('cookies', 5)
     print('5 cookies!')

-There also these utility methods in py:class:`.Context` that are just a wrapper over their counterparts in :py:class:`.State`.
+There also these utility methods in :py:class:`.Context` that are just a wrapper over their counterparts in :py:class:`.State`.

 - :py:meth:`~.Context.call_when_change`
 - :py:meth:`~.Context.call_when`